 During 2015/16 the Partnership completed a refresh of the RTS following extensive consultation with partner Councils, Community Planning partners, Development Planning Authorities and other key stakeholders.
-This process included alignment of the RTS2 planning timescale with that for the second TAYplan Strategic Development Plan, which covers much of the Tactran region.
+This process included alignment of the RTS2 planning timescale with that for the second TAYplan Strategic Development Plan, which covered much of the Tactran region.
 The Regional Transport Strategy 2015 - 2036 Refresh was approved by Ministers in July 2015.

 At its meeting on 15 September 2020 the Partnership agreed to commence work on producing a new Regional Transport Strategy for the Tactran region.
-Work continued on producing a new RTS throughout 2021/22, 2022/23 and 2023/24, with a new Draft Regional Transport Strategy 2024 - 2034 submitted in February 2024 to the Cabinet Secretary for Transport for approval.
+Work continued on producing a new RTS throughout 2021/22, 2022/23 and 2023/24, with a new Draft Regional Transport Strategy 2024 - 2034 submitted in February 2024 to the Cabinet Secretary for Transport and approved in April 2024.
+The new Regional Transport Strategy was formally adopted by Tactran at its Partnership meeting on 11 June 2024.

-Implementation of the Strategy is guided by a supporting RTS Delivery Plan which identifies the key interventions and measures that are required nationally, regionally and locally to ensure effective delivery of the Strategy and realisation of the RTS overarching Vision and Objectives.
+Implementation of the Strategy is guided by a supporting RTS Delivery Plan which identifies the key interventions and measures that are required nationally, regionally and locally to ensure effective delivery of the Strategy and realisation of the RTS objectives and outcomes.
 The RTS Delivery Plan provides a strategic framework for determining Capital and Revenue programmes to support RTS delivery working in collaboration with partner Councils, Scottish Government, Transport Scotland and other delivery stakeholders.
+Work commenced on updating the Delivery Plan following the adoption of the new Regional Transport Strategy 2024 - 2034.
+In March 2025 the Partnership considered and noted a RTS Delivery Plan for the period 2024-2029 and approved a RTS Delivery Improvement Programme.

-2. REVIEW OF 2023/24 DEVELOPMENTS AND ACHIEVEMENTS
+2. REVIEW OF 2024/25 DEVELOPMENTS AND ACHIEVEMENTS

-Each year the Partnership approves an annual RTS Revenue Programme which sets out the Partnership's key development and delivery priorities for the financial year ahead.
+Each year the Partnership approves an annual RTS Revenue Programme which sets out the Partnership's key development and delivery priorities for the financial year ahead, aligned with the Strategic Objectives of the RTS.

-During 2023/24 the approved RTS Revenue Programme, amounting to £143,549 was supplemented by £206,909 external grant income to provide a total resource of £350,458 to support a wide range of regional, local and national priorities including:
+During 2024/25 the approved RTS Revenue Programme, amounting to £119,235 (including £18,768 interest received) was supplemented by £31,713 external income to provide a total resource of £150,948 to support a wide range of regional, local and national priorities including: